ucb-bar/fpga-zynq/README.md

 This readme contains 3 major sets of instructions:

-1) [Quick Instructions](#quickinst): This is the simplest way to get started - you'll download the relevant prebuilt-images from your board and learn how to run binaries on the RISC-V Rocket Core.
+1) [Quick Instructions](#quickinst): This is the simplest way to get started - you'll download the relevant prebuilt images for your board and learn how to run binaries on the RISC-V Rocket Core.
 These instructions require only that you have a compatible board - neither Vivado nor the RISC-V Toolchain are necessary.

-2) [Modifying the Bitstream](#bitstream): These instructions walk through what we believe is the common case - a user wanting to impact a custom-generated Rocket Core.
+2) [Modifying the Bitstream](#bitstream): These instructions walk through what we believe is the common case - a user wanting to utilize a custom-generated Rocket Core.

-3) [Building from Scratch](#fromscratch): Here, we discuss how to build the full stack from scratch.
+3) [Building from Scratch](#fromscratch): Here, we discuss how to build the full stack described above from scratch.
 It is unlikely that you'll need to use these instructions, unless you are intending to make changes to the configuration of the Zynq ARM Core or `u-boot`.

 Finally, the bottom of the README contains a set of [Appendices](#appendices), which document some common operations that we believe are useful.

 1) <a name="quickinst"></a> Quick Instructions
 ------------------
-_Using prebuilt images get hello world on board_
+_Using prebuilt images, run hello world on Rocket_

 First, enter into the directory for your board (current options are `zybo`, `zedboard`, and `zc706`).
-From there:
+From there, run the following to download all of the necessary images:

     $ make fetch-images

-Insert the SD card on the development system and copy over the images:
+Next, insert the SD card on the development system and copy over the images:

     $ make load-sd SD=path_to_mounted_sdcard

-Eject the SD card, insert it into the board and power the board on.
+Finally, eject the SD card, insert it into the board and power the board on.
 Connect to the board with an ethernet cable (password is _root_) and run hello world:

     $ ssh root@192.168.1.5
     root@zynq:~# ./fesvr-zedboard pk hello
+    hello!

+Awesome!
+We can now run RISC-V binaries on Rocket.
+If you'd like to boot linux on the Rocket core, see section N (TODO).

 2) <a name="bitstream"></a> Modifying the Bitstream
 -------------------------